 Further reading on dimensional weight

 Dimensional weight is commonly used as a pricing technique for commercial freight transfer, including courier and postal services.
-Freight carriers like UPS calculate shipping charges based on whichever number is greater: the actual weight of the package, or its calculated dimensional weight.
+Freight carriers like USPS, Fedex, or UPS calculate shipping charges based on whichever number is greater: the actual weight of the package, or its calculated dimensional weight.
 Whichever is higher becomes your billable weight.

 DDP shipping stands for “Delivery Duty Paid” shipping.
 It is a delivery agreement between buyers and sellers that places all risks, costs, and responsibilities associated with the transportation of goods on the seller until the buyer receives them.